Erasmus at Computer Science

 How to find a location for the traineeship

 The Department does not have specific agreements with companies and institutions to carry out Erasmus+ Traineeships.
-The candidates must find a location to carry out the traineeship by themselves.
+Candidates must find a location to carry out the traineeship by themselves.

 It can be useful: